dd-hendon/nc-news/README.md

 - .env.development
 - .env.test

-The contents of these files should be manually set to PGDATABASE=(the development or test database name)
+The contents of these files should be manually set to

+- PGDATABASE=database_name

+Where database_name is the local development or test database respectively